nf-core/website/markdown/usage/tutorials/nf_core_usage_tutorial.md

     * Always loaded.
 Contains pipeline-specific parameters and "sensible defaults" for things like computational requirements
     * Does *not* specify any method for software packaging.
 If nothing else is specified, Nextflow will expect all software to be available on the command line.
 2. Pipeline: Core config profiles
     * All *nf-core* pipelines come with some generic config profiles.
-The most commonly used ones are for software packaging: `docker`, `singularity` and `conda`
+The most commonly used ones are for software packaging: `docker`, `singularity` and `conda`.
+To ensure reproducibility across different compute infrastructures, it is recommended to use containers instead of conda environments.
     * Other core profiles are `debug` and `test`
 3. [nf-core/configs](https://github.com/nf-core/configs): Server profiles
     * At run time, *nf-core* pipelines fetch configuration profiles from the [configs](https://github.com/nf-core/configs) remote repository.
 The profiles here are specific to clusters at different institutions.